-Amnesty Bill Grows Pipeline of Foreign Workers into U.S. Professional Careers
+Amnesty Alert: Bill ‘Blows Away' Limits on Employer-Based Green Cards — for an Entire Decade

 The new pipeline is created in Section 60003 on page 12 of the draft bill, which says, “The secretary of State shall exempt an alien (and the spouse and children of each alien) from the numerical limitations described in sections 201, 202, and 203.”

 Section 201 sets annual limits of 226,000 green cards for “family-sponsored preference” and the “employer-based” green cards that companies can offer to cooperative foreign workers.
-Section 202 sets so-called country caps for Indian or Chinese workers who are trying to earn green cards via their employers
+Section 202 sets so-called country caps for Indian or Chinese workers who are trying to earn green cards via their employers.

 The white-collar pipeline is hidden under obscure legal references, and it connects and widens existing pipelines that are unmentioned in the amnesty bill.
 The pipelines include the well-known H-1B program and the little-known but huge Optional Practical Training (OPT) program invented by deputies working for President George W. Bush.
 A similar pipeline expansion was included in the January immigration bill introduced by Biden’s deputies.